 In medicine, comorbidity is the presence of one or more additional diseases or disorders co-occurring with a primary disease or disorder.

-Anxiety can be either the primary (i.e. the main disorder) or the secondary disorder and an important part of the psychiatric assessment is looking for any other illnesses/disorders that your child may be experiencing.
-It can affect the way that we think about treatment and the options that are right for your child and family.
+Anxiety can be either the primary (i.e. the main disorder) or the secondary disorder, and an important part of the psychiatric assessment is looking for any other illnesses/disorders that your child may be experiencing.
+It can affect how we think about treatment and the options that are right for our child and family.

-Looking at the whole picture of the child’s life, what their early experiences were and how things have changed for them are all part of formulating the diagnosis.
+Looking at the whole picture of the child’s life, their early experiences, and how things have changed are all part of formulating the diagnosis.

 Q. What causes anxiety?

-A. Anxiety is caused when your primeval fight or flight mechanism gets activated.
-We think that this evolved long ago, when we lived in caves and had to fight or flee when confronted by a sabre tooth tiger.
+A. Anxiety is caused when your primaeval fight or flight mechanism gets activated.
+We think this evolved long ago when we lived in caves and had to fight or flee when confronted by a sabre tooth tiger.
 It kicks in when you feel under threat.

 Q. What can I do when I have a panic attack?

-A. Panic attacks last about ten minutes, but when you’re having one it can feel a lot longer.
+A. Panic attacks last about ten minutes, but when you’re having one, it can feel a lot longer.
 The first thing to remember is that all of these strange symptoms are completely harmless.
-They can’t make you have a heart attack or stroke, and you’re not going crazy.
-They all happen because your body has had a sort of false alarm, kicking you into sabre tooth tiger fighting mode.
-Panic attacks are a case of right feelings, but wrong place, wrong time.
+They can’t make you have a heart attack or stroke; you’re not going crazy.
+They all happen because your body has had a false alarm, kicking you into sabre-tooth tiger-fighting mode.
+Panic attacks are a case of right feelings but wrong place, wrong time.
 Breathing deeply and slowly counteracts the effects of this fight or flight reaction.
-It calms down your nervous system and helps you get back to feeling calm again.
+It calms your nervous system and helps you return to feeling calm again.

-Panic attacks feel dreadful because your mind misinterprets the signals your body is giving you.
-Tell yourself those palpitations and rapid, shallow breaths are just your body’s way of preparing you to fight the tiger.
+Panic attacks feel dreadful because your mind misinterprets your body's signals.
+Tell yourself those palpitations, and rapid, shallow breaths are your body’s way of preparing you to fight the tiger.

-When you are feeling calm again, a good way to cope with future anxiety is to take a scientific approach.
+When you feel calm again, a good way to cope with future anxiety is to take a scientific approach.
 This is the sort of thing I mean.

-Make a list of all the feelings you have during a panic attack and what you think they mean.
-Next do some research into anxiety and find out what’s really going on.
+List all your feelings during a panic attack and what they mean.
+Next do some research into anxiety and find out what’s going on.
 Draw up a table like this one and keep it in your bag or pocket.
-Next time you feel anxious, get it out to remind yourself of what’s really going on.
+Next time you feel anxious, get it out to remind yourself of what’s going on.

 Parents often ask, ‘what can we do to help our child with anxiety?’

-Seek help from mental health professionals who are trained in working with young people, offer evidence based therapies such as cognitive behaviour therapy and use medication judiciously.
+Seek help from mental health professionals trained in working with young people, offer evidence-based therapies such as cognitive behaviour therapy and use medication judiciously.

-Children are influenced by our behaviour and emotions as parents and a big part of helping anxious children is to demonstrate good coping mechanisms.
-Anxiety often runs in families and having a child with an anxiety disorder can be anxiety provoking in itself, so this might be really hard.
-Some parents may need treatment for anxiety themselves by a specialist clinician who is skilled in working with adults.
-You might want to consider family therapy which can be really helpful for the whole family as we are all affected when someone in the family is experiencing something like an anxiety disorder.
+Our behaviour and emotions influence children as parents, and a big part of helping anxious children is demonstrating good coping mechanisms.
+Anxiety often runs in families, and having a child with an anxiety disorder can be anxiety provoking, so this might be hard.
+Some parents may need treatment for anxiety by a specialist clinician skilled in working with adults.
+You might want to consider family therapy which can be helpful for the whole family as we are all affected when someone in the family is experiencing something like an anxiety disorder.